cncf/foundation/charter.md

 -	(d) Serve the community by making the technology accessible and reliable.

-	-	i.
-The foundation seeks to offer up a fully integrated and qualified build of each of the constituent pieces, on a well-defined cadence across the reference architecture.

 #### 3. Values.

-The CNCF will strive to adhere to the following principles:
+The CNCF community will strive to adhere to the following principles:

 -	(a) Trusted.
 We guide projects to build trust with adopters and users, balancing quality and sustainability with velocity.